Skip Main Navigation

 Changes in International Student Enrollment Over Time

-First, the obvious: the COVID-19 pandemic had a noticeable impact on international student enrollment.
+First, the obvious: the COVID-19 pandemic had a marked impact on international student enrollment, but 2023 showed enrollments continue to rebound.

-In 2020, researchers from Central Michigan University examined “the Trump effect”—the net effect of the Trump administration’s policies, anti-immigrant rhetoric, and shifting requirements for both students and colleges.
+5. Friendlier legal immigration policies: In 2020, researchers from Central Michigan University examined “the Trump effect” — the net effect of the Trump administration’s policies, anti-immigrant rhetoric, and shifting requirements for both students and colleges.
 Although international student enrollment was already declining prior to Donald Trump taking office, new international student enrollment decreased by 6.6% in the 2017-2018 academic year and 0.9% in the 2018-2019 academic year.
-Among the most prominent factors during this time wasthe “Muslim Ban,” a series of executive orders signed on January 27, 2017 that banned foreign nationals from seven predominantly Muslim countries from visiting the country for 90 days, among other restrictions.
-Anti-immigrant policies such as these contributed to a perceived lack of safety and security among international students while studying within the United States, which led to an enrollment drop of 15.5% from Saudi Arabia alone—even though this country wasn’t included in the Muslim travel ban.
-The reason cited by one in three students: the political climate and the Trump administration.

 There is plenty of evidence for how international students enrich the United States, both economically as well as in making its citizens more globally aware and culturally competent.
-This in turn could lead to higher levels of international cooperation and peacebuilding, cultivating a sustainable future for not just this country but the planet as a whole.
-A good start to that ambitious goal is working towards reducing the immense challenges faced by international students in the U.S today.
+This in turn could lead to higher levels of international cooperation and peace-building, cultivating a sustainable future for not just this country but the planet as a whole.
+When we interact with people who broaden and challenge our perspectives, we become more global-minded, more connected, and more culturally competent.
+In this way, international students are a key part of not just U.S. campus life, but also United States culture as a whole.

 About the Data